-Frost is the white crystals that form when the temperature drops enough to make the humidity in the air condense on to objects in the landscape.
+Frost is the white crystals that form when the temperature drops enough to make the humidity in the air condense onto objects in the landscape.
 The more temperate the climate, the less likely and the less variety of frost you will see.
 But as a climate has colder temperatures, there is greater opportunity for different types of frost to form.
-Knowing the types of frost that you get where you live, is actually very important if you want to create a safe and magical winter garden.
+Knowing the types of frost that you get where you live is actually very important if you want to create a safe and magical winter frost garden.

-Hoar is a type of radiation frost that forms when the temperature drops quickly and water in the air forms crystals without going through a liquid phase.
-In order to get hoar-frost, there must be a relatively high level of humidity in the air.
-We don’t get hoar-frost very often in New England (presumably because despite our humid summers, winter is very dry).
+What is hoar frost?
+Hoar is a type of radiation frost that forms when the air temperature drop quickly and water vapor in the air forms crystals without going through a liquid phase.
+In order to get hoar frost, there must be a relatively high level of humidity in the air.
+We don’t often get hoar frost in New England (presumably because despite our humid summers, winter is very dry).
 But when I lived in actual England, I noticed it relatively often.
-I also remember it to be a little more common back home in Colorado – and I suspect this due to pockets of humidity that can surround melting snow.
+I also remember it to be a little more common back home in Colorado – and I suspect it was due to pockets of humidity that can surround melting snow.

-If you get hoar-frost where you live with any regularity, it is worth considering it when planning your garden.
-Hoar frost is beautiful and it is best seen in the mornings before the sun melts the crystals.
+If you get hoar-frost where you live with any regularity, it is worth considering how you can maximize the pretty frost when planning your garden.
+Hoar frost is beautiful, and it is best seen in the mornings before the sun melts the crystals.
 Sculptural plants that persist into the winter are stunning with a coat of hoar-frost.
-Consider grasses, plants with interesting seed heads and distinctive shapes (like clipped hedges and topiary).
-Plant them enmasse to heighten the effect.
+Consider grassy plants with interesting seed heads and distinctive shapes (like clipped hedges and topiaries).
+Plant them en masse to heighten the effect.

 Advection Frost (also called Wind Frost)